-What are you worth in the market place?
+What are you worth in the marketplace?

 What makes you stand out?

-Why would should they hire you?
+Why would they hire you?

-In an interview for a new job please do not say, “I am a people person.” hmmm…that is sooo lame!
+In an interview for a new job please do not say, “I am a people person.” hmmm…that is so lame!
 No, no, no… never say that you are a people person during your interview.
 You could say, “I have this experience in this situation and I improved the revenue for my department.”

 Keep in mind when the RIGHT person hears you TOOT your horn and sees you HUSTLING, they will truly appreciate you and want you on their team!